Skip to content

 How long does it take to build a messaging framework

 Building a complete messaging framework typically takes 4-8 weeks, depending on your product complexity and stakeholder alignment needs.
-This includes audience research, message development, validation testing, and team training.
+That window covers audience research, message development, validation testing, and team training.
 Rush jobs that skip validation usually require expensive rebuilds within six months.

 What's the difference between positioning and messaging

 Positioning defines where your product fits in the market and how it differs from alternatives.
-Messaging is how you communicate that position to different audiences through specific benefits, proof points, and value propositions.
-Positioning is the foundation; messaging is tactical execution of that foundation.
+Messaging translates that position into specific benefits, proof points, and value propositions tailored to different audiences, so while positioning is the foundation, messaging is the tactical execution of that foundation.

 How do you get sales buy-in on a new messaging framework

 Involve your sales team in framework development from the beginning.
 Use their input on common objections, competitor responses, and which messages work in real conversations.
-Provide training on how to adapt the framework for different prospect situations rather than requiring script adherence.
+Then train them on how to adapt the framework for different prospect situations, because script adherence is not the goal and your reps will reject it if it feels like one.

 Should messaging frameworks be different for each product

 Yes, if your products serve different audiences or solve different problems.
 Maintain consistent brand voice and core company positioning across all product frameworks, though.
-Create a master brand framework that guides individual product messaging to ensure coherent company-wide communication.
+A master brand framework that guides individual product messaging keeps company-wide communication coherent without forcing every product into the same mold.

 How do you measure messaging framework success